JD Fenix: Portrayal

 JD's voice actor, Liam McIntyre, described his character as "very different to his father in the sense that he gets to be the new young kid on the block.
 He's sort of the millennial of the story."
 McIntyre noted that JD brings a fresh perspective into the series, noting that "he sees his tough grump of father but he's the young hopeful one", and describe JD's attempts to reconcile with his father as yielding potential for a "wonderful kind of conflict".
 As JD is born after the war with the Locust Horde and had not gone through any of the hardship his father had experienced, he thinks that he is making the world a better place and that he does not want to emulate his father.
 McIntyre said the events of Gears of War 4 is a formative experience for the character as he starts to encounter some of the terrible things his father once saw, and his personality would evolve from these experiences.

-McIntyre acknowledged that he is a lifelong fan of video games, and that he was excited to secure the role of JD Fenix, his first video game character role.
+McIntyre was excited to secure the role of JD Fenix, his first video game character role.
 He admitted to have experienced pressure about playing the son of an iconic video game character as he wanted to live up to the expectations of "hardcore fans of the franchise".
 On the differences between portraying a video game character as opposed to working in television or film, McIntyre explained in an interview that he is more likely to be working in an actual set which replicates the setting, which is something he had taken for granted; whereas for a video game character role, he would be reliant on extensive instructions to visualize a given scene respond to the circumstances the player character find themselves in, and that he spends a lot of energy vocalizing to his best ability.
 McIntyre opined that other actors in the industry have begun to form the view that "uniquely amazing stories" could be told through the video game medium due to its interactive nature, and that while he portrays JD Fenix, the player also has agency in the character's actions and is not a passive observer.
+In the years after the release of Gears 5, McIntyre would publicly discuss his commitment to the character when approached for comment.
+In 2026, he publicly shared a potential storyline idea where Marcus would have to confront his son who has somehow been reanimated or brought back to life by supernatural forces.